Authentication

 -

-Service tokens are workspace-scoped.
-The worker sends the token as a bearer token in the Authorization header, and the control plane validates it against the stored value.
+The worker sends the token as a bearer token in the Authorization header, and the control plane validates it against the hashed token record for that workspace.

 Dev-Only Mode